microsoft/ApplicationInsights-JS/docs/SdkLoadFailure.md

 ## Sdk Initialization Failure Due to RequireJs

-If you encounter the error message "Error: Mismatched anonymous define() module" reported from the snippet, it is likely due to a conflict with RequireJs.
-This occurs when the runtime has already loaded RequireJs, preventing the proper initialization of the SDK.
+If you're experiencing issues with Application Insights not loading properly, it might be because there's a conflict with RequireJs.
+This usually happens when RequireJs has already been loaded by the time Application Insights tries to initialize.
 Refer to the documentation [here](https://github.com/microsoft/ApplicationInsights-JS/blob/main/README.md#module-formats) for more detailed information.

 ### Troubleshooting